Graduate Program Application Process

 Be sure to talk about your particular interests and aspirations that draw you to graduate study in communication.
 You may cite sources in either APA or MLA style where appropriate.
 Be sure, too, to place your name at the top of your statement.

 3) A writing sample

-Please prepare a sample of your scholarly or professional writing.
-The sample should be approximately 3,000 words (not to exceed 4,000 words) and should showcase both your writing and research skills.
+Please include a sample of your scholarly or professional writing.
+The sample could be a paper you wrote previously for an academic or non-academic context.
+It should be approximately 3,000 words (not to exceed 4,000 words) and should showcase both your writing and research skills.
 The topic need not relate directly to the study of communication.